 Evidence, not arguments, is what makes or breaks a case.
 The ability to provide proof of the allegations for a plaintiff, or to refute what the plaintiff alleges if you are the defendant, is what allows a court to make a decision.
 If you are having a trial before a judge, then the judge answers all questions as to law and fact.
 If it is a jury trial, then the judge instructs the jury on what the law of the case is and then the jury makes findings of fact based on the law and the evidence.

-Where does evidence come from?
+But where does evidence come from?

 Usually a party to a case will have at least some evidence, whether it be documents, photographs, or other tangible items.
 In addition, evidence can also be the testimony of a party or someone else.